vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

 ## **Expectation maximization algorithm:**
 This algorithm is used to find the maximum likelihood parameters of a statistical model.
 These model apart from the unknown parameters also include known data observations.
 It is an itreative method EM iteration alternates between performing an expectation (E) step, which creates a function for the expectation of the log-likelihood evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.

+## **Confidence interval:**
+The confidence level is the overall capture rate if the method is used many times.
+The sample mean will vary from sample to sample, but the method estimate ± margin of error is used to get an interval based on each sample.
+CI% of these intervals capture the unknown population mean 𝜇.
+In other words, the actual mean will be located within the interval CI% of the time.

+Confidence, in statistics, is another way to describe probability.
+For example, if you construct a confidence interval with a 95% confidence level, you are confident that 95 out of 100 times the estimate will fall between the upper and lower values specified by the confidence interval.

+Your desired confidence level is usually one minus the alpha (α) value you used in your statistical test:

+Confidence level = 1 − a

+So if you use an alpha value of p < 0.05 for statistical significance, then your confidence level would be 1 − 0.05 = 0.95, or 95%.

 ## Log transform
 A log transform is did when the data distribution is very skewed.
 Transforming suck data by log would make the distribution clode to normal.
 [Log transformation](https://youtu.be/LCDiQxB5S84)

+## **Attack Rate:**
+The percentage of the population eventually infected.
+If the total population is 15743 and 7463 people were finally infected then the AR is $\frac{7463}{15743}*100=47%$.
+This can be calculated only when the epidemic is over and this can be calculated only in a closed population.

 ## Eurler lotka equation:
 1. The Lotka-Euler equation is a mathematical expression used to study pop- ulation dynamics and growth, particularly in the context of demography and ecology.